 After I had this new information, I made my recipe up for Pineapple Macadamia Nut Upside-Down Cake, a total hit with the hubs and household, and tasting panel, so for our Easter dessert, I decided, what would be more appropriate then carrot cake?

 I could think of nothing.

 While investigating various recipes for carrot cake I found that there were pretty wide differences in how much carrot one might use.
 Some had only one cup of grated carrot; seemed rather skimpy to me.
 A few had four cups of shredded carrot; seemed rather generous to me.
 Most were three cups; that sounded just about right.
 So that's what I used.

 To make a quick task of grating them, I used my shredder disc and my food processor.
 This keeps the carrot pieces a little thicker then if you used a box grater, which allows the carrots to be seen more in the cake.
 But either process. shredder or box grater will get the job done.
 If you use a spiralizer, you will need to rough chop them before putting them into the batter.

 I used all-purpose white flour.
 You could use that, or part white and part whole wheat.
 If you are going gluten-free, use a gluten-free all-purpose flour.
 I’m not sure how almond or oatmeal flours might work, I suppose in today’s world they would work just fine.
 If you are used to baking with them or have had success using these flours in baking, then I see no reason why you couldn’t continue to do so.

 I like to mix my sugars in baking as I find white granulated sugar adds necessary sweetness, but brown sugar adds an additional depth of flavor.
 I wouldn’t use all brown sugar, but if you want to use all granulated you could.

-When it comes to spice, there was also large differences in amounts, from 1 – 3 teaspoons of cinnamon.
-Again I went middle ground, and thought it was a perfect amount.
+When it comes to spice, there were also large differences in amounts, from 1 - 3 teaspoons of cinnamon.
+Again I went middle ground and thought it was a perfect amount.
 I added nutmeg for just a little bit of roundness.